 University of Wollongong Malaysia KDU UC quickly transitioned teaching and learning fully online by using their existing OpenLearning portal as a central LMS.
 Academic staff continued to stay connected with students, while facilitating all subjects, classes and assessments online during a nationwide lockdown.

 The Selangor Human Resource Development Centre (SHRDC) has developed a fully-online remote training model to continue providing effective Smart Factory competency-based training throughout COVID-19 lockdowns and closures.
 This unique facilitated hybrid training approach is hosted on the OpenLearning platform, with practical exercises run on SHRDC’s Remote Online Training Lab.

 The UNSW Transition Program Online (TPO) arose in partnership with OpenLearning as a response to the COVID-19 pandemic, to provide a fully online solution for international students.
 Launched in late October 2020, the multi-stream intensive program was developed and consisted of fourteen courses, each at 13 weeks of learning, designed holistically with the learners’ experiences front of mind.

 The University of New England (UNE) identified a need for a solution to engage with students who had received an early offer for undergraduate studies.
-In considering their students are often from remote and regional areas, they wanted to develop a program that addressed the challenges unique to their learners.
+Considering their students are often from remote and regional areas, they wanted to develop a program that addressed the challenges unique to their learners.